 languages spoken in

 Inalienable possessions (body parts, inherent, inseparable or kinship relationships) are formed with the suffixes -ng (1sg), -m (2sg, 1pl excl, 2pl) or -n (3sg, 1pl incl, 3pl) added to the possession.
-Words ending in consonant remain unchanged (without the siffix).
-Some words like ngara- "name" and ima- "hand" are never used without the possessive suffix, normally the 3rd singular -n.
+Words ending in consonant remain unchanged (without the suffix).
+Some words like ngara- "name", sawa- "spouse" and ima- "hand" are never used without the possessive suffix, default is the 3rd singular -n.
 On the other hand, some nouns have the suffix of the 3rd person -n fossilised with the root, like yan (soul, spirit) and kan (body).
 They remain unchanged for every person, like hami yan or au kan.
-The personal pronouns are used before the possessions to avoid ambiguity, except 1st person singular which can be omitted.
-Some examples: matang "my eye", hami ninam "our mother", au uraman "my brain", karau huluk "buffalo skull".
+The personal pronouns are used before the possessions to avoid ambiguity, except the 1st person singular which can be omitted.
+Some examples: matang "my eye", hami ninam "our mother", au uraman "my brain", ho sawam "your spouse", karau huluk "buffalo skull".
 When the plural suffix -ra is used in the inalienable possession, it follows the possessive suffix: imangra "my hands", hora waruhimra "your parents", era ngaranra "their names", wiri anginra "our children".

 Some words, like uma (house), dahe (kingdom) or nai (lord), can be used either as